mattesun/Islais-Creek/Guidebook.md

 																					       After Huli Recovery (Original State)

-1) Go through mental checklist:
+***Do not recover boat in shallow water near rocks since boat may be damaged in the recovery process.
-A) Do you have paddle in hand?
+***Do not detach yourself from the ankle leash

-If not, try to retrieve paddle without losing connection to boat or have paddling buddy get it for you.
+0) If in the OC2, check to make sure your partner's okay.
-B) How far off from shore are you?
+1) Recover paddle.
+If you cannot quickly retrieve it then do not attempt to.
+Have your buddy retrieve it.
-Do not recover boat in shallow water near rocks since boat may be damaged in the recovery process.
+2) Orient boat nose into the waves.
-2) Grab back iako with one hand and wrap free arm around hull of the boat
+3) Swim around boat to side opposite the ama.
+DO NOT DETACH LEASH
-3) Push the iako up and over the hull of the boat so that the ama rests on the other side Effectively, you are rotating the boat 180° with respect to axis of rotation
+4) Reach over the boat, grab either iako, and pull the ama over to your side of the boat.
-4) Swim over to the left side of the boat with the ama afloat This is the side you will get back onto the boat since the ama will provide additional stability for reentry
+5) Climb back on to boat.
+Momentarily dipping down into the water can make pulling yourself up easier.
-5) With left hand on back iako and right hand on hull of boat, push yourself up onto the seat of the boat
+6) Leash will be wrapped around boat--detach, unwrap and reattach only when safe in calm water and leaning on the iako

 Videos of recovering from OC-1 huli: https://www.youtube.com/watch?v=_5ZOComzihk